Impressionism, the partakers of the expositions:

 Was Edgar Degas rich or poor?

+Edgar Degas was born in a rich banking family, with aristocratic roots (R47,p11).
 After the death of his father in Februar 1874 and because of the poor business management of his brothers, the family bank became bankrupt and Degas agreed to pay back the family debts, which lasted until the (late) 80’s and left him with limited resources (R27,p85+93;aR2,p11+85;R47,p104).
 He also had to sell part of his art-collection (R47,p48;R27,p86).
 He would regularly ask Durand-Ruel for money (R26,p10).
+Still, somewhere between 1883 and 1893 he started to collect art again, something he had done already in the earlier years (see below).

 Edgar Degas as an art-collector: